 Amazing Grass Green superfood includes organic wheat grass, organic spinach, organic barley grass, organic alfalfa, organic spirulina, organic chlorella, organic broccoli and more.Amazing Grass Green Superfood Organic Powder with Wheat Grass and Greens

-A friend who drinks one every morning says that he puts his drink in a plastic cup with a straw and lid, so that he doesn't see what he is drinking :)
+My friend drinks a greens smoothie every morning and she puts her drink in a plastic cup with a straw and lid, so that she doesn't see what she is drinking :)

 Anyway, one way Bill will eat spinach is to saute it with a little olive oil, some sliced onions and minced garlic.
 Dr. Pratt recommends 1 cup steamed spinach or 2 cups of raw spinach almost every day.
 This is why: